 U2, Ireland’s own Fab Four, ignited a blaze in the mid-1980s with The Unforgettable Fire, then turned up the heat later in that decade with The Joshua Tree and Achtung Baby.
 Things cooled off a bit in the 1990s, which witnessed the release of the uneven Zooropa and Pop, plus a retrospective collection.
 But the group greeted the new millennium (or ended the last one, depending on how you figure) with a bang: 2000’s All That You Can’t Leave Behind, the band’s 10th album, which builds on the elements that make their 1980s work so great.

 Reunited with the production team of Daniel Lanois and Brian Eno, who produced all of the aforementioned early triumphs, the band offer an 11-song set that finds Bono singing passionately, with the Edge, Adam Clayton, and Larry Mullen Jr. respectively adding shimmering lead guitar, rhythmic bass lines, and an insistent beat.
-Moreover, the anthemic, hooks-laden compositions are consistently as majestic and tuneful as any U2 has ever produced.
+Moreover, the anthemic, hook-laden compositions are consistently as majestic and tuneful as any U2 has ever produced.
 “I’m just trying to find a decent melody,” Bono sings in “Stuck in a Moment You Can’t Get Out Of.”
 He and his bandmates find a whole bunch of them here.

 The album—which debuted at the top of the charts in nearly three dozen countries—produced four well-deserved international hits, “Beautiful Day,” “Elevation,” “Walk On,” and “Stuck in a Moment You Can’t Get Out Of.”
 And this is an all-killer, no-filler recording on which tracks such as “Wild Honey” and “Kite” are just as memorable as the singles.